operatorlabs/xmtp-keygen/README.md

-# XMTP Key Generator

-## How to generate your agent's key bundle locally
+# Generate your key bundle locally

 Prerequisite: Have Metamask or another wallet app installed in your browser.